Baby Food Festival

-Originally entitled Old Fashioned Days, this celebration celebrated its 20th anniversary as the Baby Food Festival on July 21, 2010.
-More than 100,000 people will come to Fremont, a town of about 4,600, to celebrate the festival, which takes up a section of Main Street downtown.
+History

+In 1951, the Old Fashioned Days festival was first held in Fremont, Michigan, with visitors partaking in historical fashion and culture of "the horse and buggy days".
+The festival featured "roving accordionists", a parade, and tours of the Gerber Baby Food Company.
+Each year, the Old Fashioned Days honored a couple that had been married for at least 50 years as the annual "king and queen".
+It reached 60,000 visitors in 1962.
+In 1990, the Old Fashioned Days was changed to the National Baby Food Festival to celebrate the city's status as the home of Gerber.

+It went virtual in 2020 before resuming the next year.

+Festivities and operations

+The festival draws as many as 100,000 people to Fremont, a town of about 4600.
 The three-day event includes live music performances, carnival rides, children's events, games, entertainment, markets and exhibitions.
-Food and non-alcoholic beverages are sold at various locations.
 The parade including custom vehicles and antique cars is often included.

-Part of the celebration includes the selection of a Festival Queen from the local area.
+Part of the celebration includes the selection of a festival queen from the local area.
 Pageant winners receive scholarships and prizes, and are asked to represent the festival and locale at noteworthy events.

+Volunteers prepare a float featuring the Gerber baby for the Baby Food Festival's annual parade in 2017.

 There was a virtual festival in 2020.